-Problem #1: Change Making
+Problem #1: Change Making Live adv covered this Larm: tutorial

-•(Paraphrased from the book "Pascal: An introduction to the Art and Science of Programming" by Walter J. Savitch.
+• (Paraphrased from the book "Pascal: An introduction to the Art and Science of Programming" by Walter J. Savitch.

 Problem statement:

 Design a program to make change.
 Given an amount of money, the program will indicate how many quarters, dimes and pennies are needed.
 The cashier is able to determine the change needed for values of a dollar or less.